deepanshigaur/Treasure-Hunt-Game/README.md

 ***

 ## Project Description *(Software Lead)*
-A Treasure hunt game where the player has to find the treasure thats hidden randomly in the johnson building of dickinson community.
+A typical treasure hunt game where the player has to find the treasure that could be hidden randomly in the 6 rooms.
+The game starts with the 'start screen' and  providing instructions to the user.
+The player gets 3 attempts to guess where the treasure is hidden.
+After 3 failed attempts the game will automatically get over and the game over screen will appear. player can be moved by pressing 'F', 'B', 'L', 'R' that indicates moving forward, backward, left and right respectively.

 ***